Finding Your Way Forward Through Domestic Violence Counseling

 Connection with support groups

-Individual therapy can be enormously helpful for survivors of domestic violence.
-However, it can also be beneficial to get support from a community of other people who have undergone similar experiences.
+Individual therapy (usually cognitive behavioral therapy) is often a first-line treatment for survivors of domestic violence.
+However, it can also be beneficial to get support from a community of other survivors.
 Support groups can bring survivors together to offer each other companionship, assistance, advice, and a chance to share experiences and be understood.
 A domestic violence counselor can often help you find groups in your area or online.

 Can domestic violence counseling help abusers?